Highlighter56/Assembly-Interpreter/README.md

 # Assembly-Interpreter

 This project began as part of my Assembly course, based on the text book C and C++ Under the Hood, Second Edition.
-The assignment was to recreate a simplified version of the interpreter we use in class.
+The assignment was to create an interpreter, based of the assembly compiler we use in class.

-##Overview
+## Overview
-The goal of this project is to build an interpreter that reads and executes encoded assembly files (.e).
+Expand my existing class project, completing an interpreter that reads and executes encoded assembly files (.e).
-These .e files are produced by compiling assembly source files (.a) using the course’s provided compiler, lcc.
+These .e files are produced by compiling assembly source files (.a) using the lcc compiler provided by the course.

-My implementation currently supports several instructions, including:
+Currently Supported Instructions:
  - br
  - add
  - ld